mlai-bonn/SeminarDeepLearning/s05_ConvolutionalNetworks.md

 ### Why can convolutional layers be better than fully connected layers?
 (Slide A.13)

 Sparse connectivity leads to faster training and parameter sharing results in huge reduction in memory storage.
+Moreover, since more robust hidden representations are extracted through convolutional layers, the amount of data needed for training may be far less than in case of fully-connected networks.

 ### How does prior help with the parameter determination?